 Our music programs are taught by practicing musicians with the experience you need to learn to play.
 Perform live shows and develop your skills in a supportive learning environment for all skill levels.Learn to play

 Choosing an acoustic drum set vs. an electronic drum set

 There are two types of drum sets, traditional (acoustic) drums versus electronic drums.
 There are advantages to each type of drum.

-Traditional (acoustic) drum sets for beginners
+Traditional (acoustic) drum kits for beginners

-Acoustic drums have metal cymbals, and use wood and metal drums that are designed to project sound.
+Acoustic drums have metal cymbals and use wood and metal drums that are designed to project sound.
 Traditional drums have a better “feel” and are less complicated to set up.